tiramiseb/terraform_packer_ansible/README.md

 * Improve global security (active users, files authorizations, etc).
 * Install HTTPS support on the webserver, if it is not run behind a reverse proxy.
+* Separate the RDS admin authorization from the wordpress DB details.
 * Install a monitoring solution, in order to check everything is working correctly.
 * If local files may be modified (eg. media files upload), either use an